The truth about Wix and Squarespace

 If you are on the fence about a website builder, ask my son.
 He created a website when he was 5.

-Griffbragg.com was one of his better show and share moments!
-Our son’s website of curated art helped me realize something very important about DIY website design.
+Griffin’s website was one of his better show and share moments during circle time!
+Our son’s website made me realize something very important about DIY website design.
 The technology is relatively incidental because it’s the marketing that brings your website to life.

-If you are considering a website builder such as Wix, Squarespace or Weebly, here is what Griff could tell you about the DIY web design process and whether a web builder is right for you.
+If you are considering a website builder such as Wix, Squarespace or Weebly, here is what Griff could tell you about the DIY web design process and whether it’s the right fit for you.

 Website builders are cheaper than hiring a professional but they require a lot of your time.

 Griff had a leg up on website design because … well his parents know a thing or two about website design.
 However, a majority of the population does not understand domain name registration, DNS records and nameservers — let alone style sheets and image compression.
-Also, Griffin’s WordPress site required a lot more effort than drag-and-drop website builder templates.
+Also, Griffin’s WordPress site required a lot more effort than DIY website platforms that force you into a template.

 If you are launching a blog or a new business website without startup capital, a builder such as Wix and Squarespace is viable option.
 They are often very affordable — even with the inevitable add-on fees on top of the advertised price: